geersch/nestjs-getting-started/docs/11-deploying-to-heroku.md

 Heroku will automatically install the dependencies, build the application, prune the development dependencies, inspect the `Procfile` and launch the application.
 The build output will list the application's URL when the deployment is done.

+Note that `prisma generate` is automatically invoked when the `@prisma/client` package is installed during the build process.
+This way you are sure that the Prisma Client is generated using the latest version of schema.

 ```sh
 ...
 remote: -----> Build succeeded!